 Increasing your walking speed is a great way to burn more calories while walking and get more steps in the time you have.
-Walking faster may sound easy, but if it was that simple everyone would walk at an extremely brisk pace all of the time.
+Walking faster may sound easy, but if it was that simple everyone would be walking at an extremely brisk pace all of the time.
 Perfecting your fast walking form makes it easier to speed walk for longer periods of time and decreases your risk of injury – all while you’re getting more steps!

 There are many benefits to increasing your walking speed.
 You can gain more steps and reach your daily step goal in a shorter period of time – or you can get more steps in the time you currently walk.
 You’ll also burn more calories and gain strength.
 A 150-pound walker going at 3.5 mph burns 149 calories in 30 minutes.
 By increasing their speed to 4.5 mph, that walker would burn 186 calories in the same amount of time (a 25% increase!).
 As we can see, walking speed is a major factor in your calorie burn.
 If you’re looking to burn off some stubborn fat, every calorie contributes!

 Additionally, increasing your speed to a brisk walking pace means your heart has to pump faster and your lungs work harder, giving you a more intense cardio workout than a slower walking pace.
 However, it’s important to remember that increased speed can increase the strain on your body and joints.
 This makes proper form more important than ever.

 If you’ve been trying to increase your speed, but can’t seem to get in the right rhythm, your form may be to blame.
 Let’s be honest – most of us CAN walk (or jog) a bit faster if we really need to.
 But we may find it hard to maintain that speed for a whole walk or may feel consistently sore after.
 That’s where form comes in!